 Instead of following the call graph, you can perform the same technique directly from the function calls table by sorting it by inclusive time.

 Correctly configuring PHP caches is critical for optimal performance: you should not get to a full cache.
-Anytime you profile your code, when viewing the profile data, hover on the profile name to view the cache information.
+Anytime you profile your code, when viewing the profile data, check the cache information in the sidebar.

 realpath() function returns the absolute path for any given relative